-When I was running on September 28th, I twisted my left knee again.
+When he was running on September 28th, he twisted my left knee again.
 On the same day, he underwent an MRI scan at the hospital and was diagnosed with anterior cruciate ligament rupture.
 After several days of rest, he resumed spontaneous healing of the re-ruptured anterior cruciate ligament.

 Evo-Devo Exercise was performed for another 3 months, and MRI imaging was taken again.

 The continuity of the anterior cruciate ligament, as confirmed by MRI on September 4, 2021, could not be clearly confirmed.
 It was confirmed that the tibial stump of the anterior cruciate ligament adhered to the posterior cruciate ligament.
 The patient had no symptoms such as knee collapse and was functionally recovering satisfactorily, so he agreed to continue conservative therapy.
 The exercise intensity was gradually increased, and MRI imaging was performed again on March 5, two months later.

 Unfortunately, the continuity of the anterior cruciate ligament was not confirmed this time either.
 In the future, he agreed to further increase his exercise intensity and observe the progress while aiming to return to the competition.